Tamatha Barbeau, Ph.D.

 Just email me, or ask questions during class or lab.

-Lecture Textbook: The lecture textbook will be a free, open source, downloadable PDF (Human Physiology, by Wikibooks Contributors, 2017).
-This PDF textbook will have comments made by me, in pop-up boxes.
-I will tell you which sections you need to read and study, as well as which sections we will not be covering.
-I will be updating this PDF file for each chapter that we cover.
-I recommend downloading the PDF onto your computer in order to view my embedded comments, as they don't show up well when viewing the PDF online.
+Lecture Textbook: Updated August 4, 2023.
+The lecture textbook will be a free, open source, downloadable PDF (Human Physiology, by Wikibooks Contributors, 2017).
+This PDF textbook will have comments made by me, in pop-up boxes associated with highlighted parts of the text.
+In these comments I will tell you which sections you need to read and study, as well as which sections we will not be covering.
+I recommend downloading the PDF onto your computer (iPad, etc...) in order to view my embedded comments, as they don't show up well when viewing the document online.

 There is no published lab manual for this course.
 Lab exercises will be posted as a downloadable PDF on the online course syllabus (Look further down below on this page!).
 You must print these out and review them before coming to lab.
 Lab quizzes are based on these handouts.